Decision quality

 Decision quality (DQ) is the quality of a decision at the moment the decision is made, regardless of its outcome.
 Decision quality concepts permit the assurance of both effectiveness and efficiency in analyzing decision problems.
 In that sense, decision quality can be seen as an extension to decision analysis.
 Decision quality also describes the process that leads to a high-quality decision.
 Properly implemented, the DQ process enables capturing maximum value in uncertain and complex scenarios.

 Decision and outcome

 Fundamental to all decision quality concepts is the distinction between the decision and its outcome.
-They are different because of the uncertainties when making a choice—a high quality decision can still result in a poor outcome, and vice versa.
+They are different because of the uncertainties when making a choice—a high-quality decision can still result in a poor outcome, and vice versa.
 In the face of uncertainty, the decision maker only has control over the decision, but no control over the outcome of external circumstances.
-Consequently, the outcome of a decision does not allow an assessment about its quality.
+Consequently, the outcome of a decision does not allow an assessment of its quality.
 A decision has quality at the time it is made, which is not changed by hindsight.
 Concepts of decision quality focus on measuring and improving the quality of the decision at the time it is being made.